- Every year, an estimated 15 million babies are born preterm (before 37 completed weeks of gestation), and this number is rising.

 Induction or caesarean birth should not be planned before 39 completed weeks unless medically indicated.

-An estimated 15 million babies are born too soon every year.
-That is more than one in 10 babies.
-Around 1 million children die each year due to complications of preterm birth.
+An estimated 15 million babies are born too early every year.
+That is more than 1 in 10 babies.
+Approximately 1 million children die each year due to complications of preterm birth (1).
 Many survivors face a lifetime of disability, including learning disabilities and visual and hearing problems.

 Inequalities in survival rates around the world are stark.
-In low-income settings, half of the babies born at 32 weeks (two months early) die due to a lack of feasible, cost-effective care, such as warmth, breastfeeding support, and basic care for infections and breathing difficulties.
+In low-income settings, half of the babies born at or below 32 weeks (2 months early) die due to a lack of feasible, cost-effective care, such as warmth, breastfeeding support, and basic care for infections and breathing difficulties.
 In high-income countries, almost all of these babies survive.
+Suboptimal use of technology in middle-income settings is causing an increased burden of disability among preterm babies who survive the neonatal period.

-More than three-quarters of premature babies can be saved with feasible, cost-effective care – e.g. antenatal steroid injections (given to pregnant women at risk of preterm labour to strengthen the babies’ lungs), kangaroo mother care (the baby is carried by the mother with skin-to-skin contact and frequent breastfeeding) and antibiotics to treat newborn infections – even without the availability of neonatal intensive care.
+More than three quarters of premature babies can be saved with feasible, cost-effective care, such as essential care during child birth and in the postnatal period for every mother and baby, provision of antenatal steroid injections (given to pregnant women at risk of preterm labour and under set criteria to strengthen the babies’ lungs), kangaroo mother care (the baby is carried by the mother with skin-to-skin contact and frequent breastfeeding) and antibiotics to treat newborn infections.
+For example, continuity of midwifery-led care in settings where there are effective midwifery services has been shown to reduce the risk of prematurity by around 24%.

 Why does preterm birth happen?